PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:53:35
+Last updated: 2024-04-02 16:54:09
-Random Quote: Nothing in life is to be feared.
-It is only to be understood. - Marie Curie
+Random Quote: To be aware of a single shortcoming in oneself is more useful than to be aware of a thousand in someone else. - Dalai Lama